European Portuguese: Phonology

+Vowels

 Vowel classification

 Portuguese uses vowel height to contrast stressed syllables with unstressed syllables; the vowels /a ɛ e ɔ o/ tend to be raised to [ɐ ɛ ɨ ɔ u] when they are unstressed (see below for details).
 The dialects of Portugal are characterized by reducing vowels to a greater extent than others.
 Falling diphthongs are composed of a vowel followed by one of the high vowels /i/ or /u/; although rising diphthongs occur in the language as well, they can be interpreted as hiatuses.

 European Portuguese possesses quite a wide range of vowel allophones: